26. Eye Survey The table shows the results of a survey that asked... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that an event will occur, expressed as a number between 0 and 1.
-In this context, it involves calculating the chance of randomly selecting a person who wears only contacts or only glasses from the total surveyed population.
-The probability can be determined by dividing the number of favorable outcomes by the total number of outcomes.
+In this context, it involves calculating the chance of selecting a person who is either male or does not wear glasses from the total sample of 3203 individuals.
+Understanding how to compute probabilities using the total number of favorable outcomes divided by the total number of possible outcomes is essential.

 Recommended video: